LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Testing Pull Requests from Branches in Forked Repositories
 -----------------------------------------------------------

-Due to LLNL security policies and RAJA project policies, only a PR created by someone on the RAJA core development team will be run automatically through all RAJA CI tools.
+Due to LLNL security policies, some RAJA pull requests will not be able to be run through all RAJA CI tools.
+The Livermore Computing (LC) Collaboration Zone (CZ) Gitlab instance restricts which GitHub PRs may automatically run through its CI test pipelines.
 In particular, a PR made from branch on a forked repository will not trigger Gitlab CI checks.
 Gitlab CI on internal LLNL platforms will only be run on PRs that are made from branches in the GitHub RAJA repository.
-This may change in the future to make it easier to work with PRs from contributors that are not members of the LLNL organization on GitHub.
+See :ref:`ci-label` for more information about RAJA PR testsing.

-.. note:: **RAJA core team members:**
+.. note:: **RAJA team process for accepting PR contributions from forked repos:**

           To facilitate testing contributions in PRs from forked repositories, we maintain a script to pull a PR branch from a forked repo into the